List of state highways in Louisiana (1000–1049): Louisiana Highway 1035

-As of 2019, the portion of LA 1035-1 north of Ohio Street, the portion of LA 1035-2 north of Ohio Street, all of LA 1035-3, and all of LA 1035-4 are under agreement to be removed from the state highway system and transferred to local control.
+By 2022, the portions of LA 1035-1 and LA 1035-2 north of Ohio Street, all of LA 1035-3 and all of LA 1035-4 were removed from the state highway system and transferred to local control.

 Louisiana Highway 1036

 Louisiana Highway 1036 (LA 1036) runs 16.74 mi in a north–south direction from LA 441 in Holden, Livingston Parish to a second junction with LA 441 in Montpelier, St. Helena Parish.

 The route heads initially heads northwest from the unincorporated community of Holden.
 After crossing the Tickfaw River, LA 1036 curves northward to an intersection with LA 441 between Magnolia and Starns.
 The highway turns west concurrent with LA 441 for 1.1 mi then turns north again at Magnolia.
 8.6 mi later, after having crossed from Livingston Parish into St. Helena Parish, LA 1036 turns east at a T-intersection with LA 1041 and proceeds to its terminus at LA 441 in the village of Montpelier.